 Here is what you can do.
 Use the symbol and melt the stigma.
 Add it to your national or local campaign or to wherever you are trying to tell people about hep C. Use our Hep C Action posters; adapt them, translate them, add your logo.
 Send us the file to continue the butterfly effect.
 This image and materials are free.
 One in a hundred pairs of eyes that is attracted to the positive message is someone like me, who needs to be treated.
 You can prompt them to act.

-The red ribbon used for HIV awareness has been a potent tool destigmatizing that disease.
-Several years ago conversations with Greg Jefferys about the Butterfly Effect and treatment advocates like Hazel Heal from New Zealand, Isabelle Andrieux-Meyer from Médecins Sans Frontières and Dr Sherine Helmy from Pharco/DNDi combined with the happy coincidence of Dr James Freeman meeting the Native American artist and cartoonist Marty2Bulls.
+The red ribbon used for HIV awareness has been a potent tool for destigmatizing that disease.
+Several years ago, conversations with Greg Jefferys about the Butterfly Effect and treatment advocates like Hazel Heal from New Zealand, Isabelle Andrieux-Meyer from Médecins Sans Frontières and Dr Sherine Helmy from Pharco/DNDi combined with the happy coincidence of Dr James Freeman meeting the Native American artist and cartoonist Marty2Bulls.
 James, via FixHepC, commissioned Marty to give some thought to creating a symbol that captured the butterfly effect and the transformative nature of Hep C treatment.

 The result of this happy series of serendipitous ideas, meetings and events was the Butterfly Symbol.